 “Every family is looking for something different from their winter holiday.
 Some parents seek out the sun, and want nothing more than to relax in fabulous surrounding.
 For others however, nothing beats the call of the white stuff, and time on the piste.
 Whether you’re after short or long haul, relaxation or adventure, snow or sun, we bring you a round up of some of the great holidays on offer to families with itchy feet this winter …"

-Features and “On the Road“ blogs (short and amusing anecdotes about events or encounters whilst travelling) in the Independent’s weekly travel supplement, The Independent Traveller.
+A regular contributor to the papers weekly “On the Road“ column (short and amusing anecdotes about events or encounters whilst travelling) in the Independent’s weekly travel supplement, The Independent Traveller.
+Full length features included a Michelin star ski adventure in the Dolomites.

 Footprint Travel Guides – Publishing guides since 1924